-Jim Rey and his wife Sharon, live on a small farm in the sandhills just north of Mitchell, Nebraska.
-Surrounded by wide-open prairies to the south and east, the Rocky Mountains to the west, and the tall grass ranges to the north, the landscape provides a proper setting for his field studies and serves as an inspiration for his paintings of life in the American West.
+After many years living on a small farm in the sandhills just north of Mitchell, Nebraska, Jim Rey and his wife now live outside of Durango, CO.
+In Nebraska he was surrounded by wide-open prairies to the south and east, the Rocky Mountains to the west, and the tall grass ranges to the north.
+The equally magnificient but truly different landscape of Colorado will continue to provide a proper setting for his field studies and serve as an inspiration for his paintings of life in the American West.

 Documenting the West of his time, Jim visits ranches to paint field studies and photograph action scenes.
 His love of horses has led him to study, paint and photograph the wild horse in its environment.
 However, now and then, he travels to either the east or the west coast for an "ocean fix", where he can enjoy painting a completely different subject matter.